build-on-aws/bedrock-agents-streamlit/README.md

 ![Orchestration2](Streamlit_App/images/orchestration2.png)

 - On the next screen, provide an agent name, like “PortfolioCreator”.
-Leave the other options as default, then select **Next**
+Leave the other options as default, then select **Next**.

 ![Agent details](Streamlit_App/images/agent_details.png)